Revised/updated: Sept. 15, 2020

 We collect any information you choose to put in an e-mail you send us, including your e-mail address, as well as your name if you include it.
 (YOU SHOULD NOT SEND US PRIVILEGED OR CONFIDENTIAL INFORMATION VIA E-MAIL ADDRESSES LISTED AT THE WEBSITE UNLESS YOU ARE ALREADY A SYCAMORE LEGAL CLIENT WITH AN ENGAGEMENT LETTER SIGNED BY BOTH YOU AND US.
 OTHERWISE, WE CAN’T PROMISE TO KEEP YOUR INFORMATION CONFIDENTIAL OR TO TREAT IT AS ATTORNEY-CLIENT PRIVILEGED.)

-We also collect data on how our website is used: number of page visits and duration, type of browser, etc. This “usage data” may include personal data, like your Internet Protocol (“IP”) address.
+We also collect data on how our website is used: number of page visits and duration, type of browser, etc. This “usage data” may include personal information, like your Internet Protocol (“IP”) address.

 Some of this usage data comes through “cookies.”
 A cookie is a string of data our system sends your computer and then uses to identify your computer when you return to our Website.
 You can set up most browsers to refuse all cookies or to notify you of any cookies you receive.
 But if you don’t accept cookies, you won’t be able to make as efficient use of our Website.